Brussels Things To Do With Kids

 3. Day Trip to Bruges

-A UNESCO World Heritage Site, Bruges is a beautiful medieval city in the northwest of Belgium.
+A UNESCO World Heritage Site, Bruges is a beautiful medieval city northwest of Belgium.
 People call Bruges “Venice of the North” because the canals that run through the city make it look like Venice.

 Bruges was one of Western Europe’s most important trading cities during the Middle Ages.
 Bruges was one of the wealthiest cities in Europe during this time, and it was also a major cultural center with a thriving arts scene and many famous artists.